-Andreas B., 45, is a hypothetical client*.
-He was accepted a transfer to Austin, Texas, to run the US unit recently acquired by his Swiss employer.
-The business opportunity for his firm is very promising and this transfer is a promotion for Andreas.
-It provides an opportunity for him to show his worth to the firm, and could be a path to the C-suite in Switzerland after his US assignment.
-The job offer includes generous deferred compensation incentives that could provide significant financial rewards for the family.
+Andreas, 45, is a hypothetical client*.
+He has accepted a transfer to Austin, Texas, to run the American unit recently acquired by his Swiss employer.
+The business opportunity for his firm is very promising.
+This transfer is also a promotion for Andreas and gives him provides an opportunity to show his worth to the firm.
+It could be a path to the C-suite in Switzerland after his US assignment.
+The job offer includes generous deferred compensation incentives that could provide significant financial rewards for his family.

-Andreas is married to Helen, 42, and they have three school aged children.
-Helen is a teacher and would like to explore teaching German in the USA once the family is settled in Austin.
-Helen’s top priority is to make sure their children adjust well to their American life and that they feel supported and contained during the transition.
+Andreas is married to Helen, 42, and they have three school-aged children.
+Helen is a teacher and would like to explore teaching German once the family is settled in Austin.
+Helen’s top priority is to make sure their children feel safe and supported during the transition and that they adjust well to their new American life.

-Andreas and Helen hope to take advantage of the financial opportunity provided by this transfer to build up their wealth before returning to Switzerland.
-At the same time, they want to set aside time and a budget for travel through the USA and neighboring countries during their US stay.
-They would like to understand the impact on their finances of moving expenses, international travel and private schooling for their three children, who attend public schools in Switzerland.
+Andreas and Helen hope to take advantage of the financial opportunity this transfer provides and build up their wealth before returning to Switzerland.
+They also want to set aside time and money for travel through the USA and neighboring countries during their stay.
+They need to therefore understand the overall financial impact of moving expenses, international travel and the cost of private schooling for their children, who previously attended public schools in Switzerland.

 - Andreas and Helen are four months away from their move and feel overwhelmed by all the decisions they need to make.

 - They need a plan for their Swiss assets, including their Swiss home, Swiss pensions, and bank and investment accounts.

 - Andreas is concerned about not making the best possible US employee benefit decisions and would like assistance understanding his options.

 - Andreas and Helen have heard horror stories from fellow US-based Swiss expats about US tax complexity and IRS problems with foreign asset reporting.
 They want to make sure their tax matters are in good hands from the start.